I have some questions for those who believe that abortion is murder.

 - In Genesis, God destroyed every human save eight by drowning them in a flood.
 Were any of the women who drowned pregnant?
 Did God kill the fetuses they were carrying?
 (Kill the mother, kill the fetus.)

 - Do you support the death penalty?
 Do you support war?
+Should women who survive self-induced abortions be charged with attempted murder?

 - If you answered yes to question nineteen, why do you oppose the killing of the unborn but support the killing of those already born?